chryswoods/siremol.org/chryswoods.com/beginning_git/branching.md

 Change to the `master` branch using `git checkout master`.
 Then move to the version of the `master` branch that was just after you added `something.MD`.
-Create a branch from this version called `my-branch`.
+Create a branch from this version called `my-branch` using the command `git checkout -b my-branch`.
 Make a change to `something.MD` and then also add a new file called `something-else.MD`, into which you can type any text.